jorgenschaefer/elpy/docs/introduction.rst

 ========

 Elpy is an extension for the Emacs_ text editor to work with Python_ projects.
-This documentation tries to explain how to use Elpy to work on Python project using Emacs, but it does not aim to be an introduction to either Emacs or Python.
+This documentation explains how to use Elpy to work on Python project using Emacs, but it does not aim to be an introduction to either Emacs or Python.